Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 But the ones who truly carry the fire are not meant to be tethered.

-This is the paradox of the liminal ones, the wanderers, the threshold dwellers, the ones who belong equally to the seen and the unseen.
+This is the paradox of the liminal ones, the wanderers, the threshold dwellers, those who belong equally to the seen and the unseen.
 They are called forward to awaken something, to stir embers, to remind people of what already lives inside them.
 But they are not meant to become the altar where others kneel, mistaking devotion for their own awakening.

 When the Role Becomes the Cage

 Because what was meant to be fluid, what was meant to move, what was meant to come and go like the changing tides, is now expected to remain.
-To mire itself in consistency, to be legible, to be available for consumption.
+To mire itself in consistency, to be accessible, to be available for consumption.

 To be revered is to be confined.